Listen to the audio version of this article (generated by AI).

 - With a cluster of high-profile AI companies filing for IPOs recently, investors should tread carefully in the notoriously cyclical memory-stock sector.

-South Korea’s SK Hynix is seeking to raise up to $29.4 billion through an initial public offering (“IPO”) on July 10, in what would be the second-largest share sale ever.
+South Korea’s SK Hynix (SKHY) is set to raise up to $28 billion through an initial public offering (“IPO”) on Friday, July 10, in what would be the second-largest share sale ever.
 The equity offering capitalizes on investors’ white-hot interest in artificial intelligence (“AI”) plays, especially memory stocks.

 Technically, SK Hynix’s offering isn’t an IPO, since its shares already trade in South Korea.
-Instead, the company is listing what is known as American Depositary Receipts (“ADRs”) on Nasdaq, making it much easier for American investors to trade the stock.
+Instead, the company is listing as an ADR on Nasdaq, making it much easier for American investors to trade the stock.

 The chipmaker said that proceeds from the offering will be used to expand its capacity in South Korea, but the benefits of the deal extend well beyond a capital raise.
 A U.S. listing could boost the stock price, as it compares favorably with peers such as Micron Technology (MU).